-Here are the techniques for installing the material to the nest:
+Here are the techniques for installing the recording equipment in the nest:

-Nest 2018 is a modification of the last year’s nest.
-It has been adapted to better place the webcams and thus have a better vision of the nest.
+The 2018 nest is a modification of the last year’s nest.
+It has been adapted in order to better place the webcams and thus have a better vision of the nest.

 As shown in the map below, a motorized webcam (DLink DCS-5222LB) is placed inside the nest.
 A second webcam (Edimax IC-3110W) placed on the outside of the nest by means of a perch, allows to view the edge/perch.

-A system has been reflected so that it can easily increase the surface of the nest.
+A system has been thought so that we can easily increases the surface of the nest.
 Thus the nestlings can have more room to develop and to train their wings.

 A new server (Cloud LSDD 50GB), provided by Scaleway (15 €/month), retrieves the video stream from each webcam and encode it to the right format for YouTube.